Partial discharge: Field testing methods

 Field measurements preclude the use of a Faraday cage and the energising supply can also be a compromise from the ideal.
 Field measurements are therefore prone to noise and may be consequently less sensitive.

 Factory quality PD tests in the field require equipment that may not be readily available, therefore other methods have been developed for field measurement which, while not as sensitive or accurate as standardized measurements, are substantially more convenient.
 By necessity field measurements have to be quick, safe and simple if they are to be widely applied by owners and operators of MV and HV assets.

 Transient Earth Voltages (TEVs) are induced voltage spikes on the surface of the surrounding metalwork.
 TEVs were first discovered in 1974 by Dr John Reeves of EA Technology.
 TEVs occur because the partial discharge creates current spikes in the conductor and hence also in the earthed metal surrounding the conductor.
 Dr John Reeves established that TEV signals are directly proportional to the condition of the insulation for all switchgear of the same type measured at the same point.
-TEV readings are measured in dBmV.
+TEV signals are measured in mV and typically displayed in dBmV.
 TEV pulses are full of high frequency components and hence the earthed metalwork presents a considerable impedance to ground.
 Therefore, voltage spikes are generated.
-These will stay on the inner surface of surrounding metalwork (to a depth of approximately 0.5 µm in mild steel at 100 MHz) and loop around to the outer surface wherever there is an electrical discontinuity in the metalwork.
+These will stay on the inner surface of surrounding metalwork (to a depth of approximately 0.5 μm in mild steel at 100 MHz) and loop around to the outer surface wherever there is an electrical discontinuity in the metalwork.
 There is a secondary effect whereby electromagnetic waves generated by the partial discharge also generate TEVs on the surrounding metalwork – the surrounding metalwork acting like an antenna.
 TEVs are a very convenient phenomenon for measuring and detecting partial discharges as they can be detected without making an electrical connection or removing any panels.
 While this method may be useful to detect some issues in switchgear and surface tracking on internal components, the sensitivity is not likely to be sufficient to detect issues within solid dielectric cable systems.